Does rain easily waterlog your home? Do you dread checking the forecast because you know your house could spring a leak?

 Keeping water out of your home isn’t confined to just waterproofing products.
 Our foundation repair solutions like wall anchors and pier systems help shore up your foundation and can even improve the condition of your foundation walls.
 That means with a lack of cracks and gaps, water will not have much of an opportunity to seep inside.
 Cracking and uneven concrete floors and the like can be repaired with our durable and waterproof PolyRenewal™ concrete lifting and leveling system, as well.

-If you have water leaking in and around your slab, foundation, or crawl space, you can rest assured Alpha Foundations can help!
+If you have water leaking in and around your slab, foundation, or crawl space, you can rest assured Alpha Foundations can help.
+Since 2002, we’ve been helping homeowners across the State of Florida repair and protect their foundations.
 Our professional, experienced team is eager to help you create a safe, healthy, and dry home with our trusted solutions.
 Contact us today to learn more and to schedule a free inspection and estimate!